OpenAssetIO/OpenAssetIO/doc/contributing/PROCESS.md

     action will be invoked, building a wider than usual matrix of of openassetio artifacts, and then uploading them to the release page.
 - You're done!
 Take a break and relax!

+## Breaking the application binary interface (ABI)

+OpenAssetIO is a C++ library, and as such, it is important to manage ABI changes carefully.
+We use [tooling to detect ABI changes](../../resources/abi/README.md).
+When a deliberate and non-binary compatible change occurs, the release notes should be updated to [document this](CHANGES.md), even if there is no other user facing change.

 ## Breaking integrations